-The complete design procedure for FDI in actuators, components and sensors of an industrial process was described in this work.
-The fault diagnosis was performed by using a bank of dynamic observers or Kalman filters.
+The complete design procedure for fault detection of actuators, components and sensors in an industrial process was described in this work.
+A model of the process under investigation was obtained by selecting the most accurate identified linear model.
+The fault diagnosis was performed by using dynamic observers or Kalman filters, designed on the basis of the linear identified model.
 Faults on the component of the system, actuator and sensors were therefore considered.
-The suggested method did not require any physical knowledge of the process under observation since the input-output links were obtained by means of an identification scheme, which uses EE, EIV, and SS models.
-In the situation of EIV models, the identification technique (Frisch scheme) gave the variances of the input-output noises, which are required in the design of the Kalman filters.

-Such a procedure was applied to the real data acquired
+It is worth observing how the presented method did not require the physical knowledge of the process under observation.
+Such a procedure was applied to the real data acquired from an industrial chemical process.